rahoi/rogue_racer/README.md

 8. For building and deployment:
     - If pushing to the main branch on this repo, [deploy.yml](https://github.com/rahoi/racing-roguelike/blob/main/.github/workflows/deploy.yml) will automatically start a GitHub Action to build and deploy the updated project to [this](https://rahoi.github.io/racing-roguelike/) GitHub Pages site
     - If branching off and continuing the project on your own, you'll have to either set up GitHub Pages for your own repo, or delete [deploy.yml](https://github.com/rahoi/racing-roguelike/blob/main/.github/workflows/deploy.yml) and run `npm run build` to build for deployment and deploy onto a site of your choosing

+## Installation
+Can be done through 4 steps.
+Go to FILE, BUILD SETTINGS, select the corresponding OS (Windows/MacOS), and click BUILD AND RUN.

+## Usage
+This will create an .exe file in corresponding folder (Assets by default).

 ### Design
 The following design demonstrates the aesthetics of our game from Scene to Scene.